 News and Notes for Tonight’s WWE RAW Episode

-Tonight’s RAW on the USA Network will be the final episode before WWE’s “The Horror Show at Extreme Rules” pay-per-view.
+Tonight’s WWE RAW will take place from the Performance Center in Orlando, Florida with fallout from WWE’s “The Horror Show at Extreme Rules” pay-per-view.

-WWE has announced that tonight’s show will be a “Night of Grudge Matches” with Randy Orton vs. WWE 24/7 Champion R-Truth in a non-title match, Seth Rollins vs. Kevin Owens, The Viking Raiders vs. Andrade and Angel Garza in an Elimination Match, plus Sasha Banks and SmackDown Women’s Champion Bayley defending the WWE Women’s Tag Team Titles against Kairi Sane and RAW Women’s Champion Asuka.
+WWE has announced just one match for tonight’s show – the Unsanctioned Match between Randy Orton and Big Show.

+WWE has not issued an official preview for tonight’s RAW, past the Orton vs. Show match, but stay tuned today as we will keep you updated on plans for the show.

 Follow Marc on Twitter at @this_is_marc.
 Send any news, tips or corrections to us by clicking here.